vladmihalcea/hibernate-master-class/README.md

  >
  > alter system set sessions=1000 scope=spfile;

- You need to download the [Orcale JDBC Driver (ojdbc6.jar or ojdbc7_g.jar)](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html), which is not available in the Maven Central Repository.
+ You need to download the [Oracle JDBC Driver (ojdbc6.jar or ojdbc7_g.jar)](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html), which is not available in the Maven Central Repository.

  You need to install the ojdbc6.jar or ojdbc7_g.jar on your local Maven repository using the following command: